jlpteaching/ECS154B/lab1/lab1.rst

 if your log file was named ``part1.txt``.

+The output should be empty if no inconsistencies were found.

 The tester was written for Python 2.7.
 If you want to use Python 3, you will need to encapsulate each print statement’s argument with parentheses.
 If you are using Windows, you may want to add Python to